-Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks
+Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks?

 “I do not support pedophilia.
 Period,” Yiannopolous wrote.
 “It is a vile and disgusting crime, perhaps the very worst.
 There are selectively edited videos doing the rounds, as part of a coordinated effort to discredit me from establishment Republicans, that suggest I am soft on the subject.
 If it somehow comes across (through my own sloppy phrasing or through deceptive editing) that I meant any of the ugly things alleged, let me set the record straight: I am completely disgusted by the abuse of children.”

 Milo Yiannopolous has built a career around saying controversial things.
-This could be the first time that his remarks come with serious consequences for the career he has built for himself.
-Some would say it would be a form of poetic justice if someone who has built his career on insulting, offending, and tearing down the character of others should have that career basically destroyed by his own words, whether they’re being misinterpreted or not.
+This could be the first time that his remarks come with serious consequences.
+Some might say it would be a form of poetic justice if someone who has built his career on insulting, offending, and tearing down the character of others should have that career basically destroyed by his own words, whether they’re being misinterpreted or not.

 Milo would certainly not be the first conservative figure whose controversial words came back to haunt them.
-In 2013, celebrity chef, Paul Dean, lost a book deal with Ballantine after she was forced to admit to using racial slurs in her past.
+In 2013, celebrity chef Paul Dean lost a book deal with Ballantine after she was forced to admit to using racial slurs in her past.
 Whether Milo Yiannopolous will suffer similar consequences could be known in the very near future.

 [Featured Image by Drew Angerer/Getty Images]